nevwalkalone/Sorting-and-Priority-Queue/README.md

   java Greedy path_to_file\filename
   ```

-- To randomly generate input data compile and run RandomInput.java.
-Note that when running Randominput.java the number of text files as well as the number of folders (lines) that each txt file contains must be given as arguments.
+- To randomly generate input data compile and run `RandomInput.java`.
+Note that when running RandomInput.java the number of text files as well as the number of folders (lines) that each txt file will contain must be given as arguments.
+All txt files will be generated inside the **src directory**.

   ```console
   javac RandomInput.java
   java RandomInput <Number_of_folders_in_each_txt_file> <Number_of_Text_files>
   ```

-- To compare Greedy and Greedy decreasing algorithms compile and run AlgorithmComp.java.
+- To compare Greedy and Greedy decreasing algorithms using the txt files that were randomly generated, compile and run `AlgorithmComp.java`.
 Note that the number of text files must be given as an argument.
-A detailed message, which contains statistics for each algorithm, is printed when running this program.
+A detailed message, which contains statistics for each algorithm, will be printed when running this program.

   ```console
   javac AlgorithmComp.java